Lemoncode/promises-ts-samples/01 Simple Fetch/readme.md

 '''

 One of the great features of promises is the ability to chain them together.
 In this sample, we can have the need to check the status and parse de JSon for each response.
 And you can chain specifics methods for each step: First, check status, then, parse the object, and then convert a JS Object.
-At the end, you will answer with a promose.resolve.
+At the end, you will answer with a Promise.resolve.

 If something is wrong, you will enter by catch code.